golemhq/golem/docs/source/suites.md

 Suites
 ==================================================

-A suite can execute a set of tests with specified configuration.
+A suite can execute a set of tests with the specified configuration.
-For example running the most important tests or the tests for a specific module.
+For example, running the most important tests or the tests for a specific module.
-It can defined which browsers to use and how many tests should run in parallel.
+It can define which browsers to use and how many tests should run in parallel.

-A suite contains a list of *tests*, a list of *browsers*, a list of *environments* and the amount of *workers*.
+A suite contains a list of *tests*, a list of *browsers*, a list of *environments* and the number of *workers*.
 Consider the following example:

 **full_regression.py**
 ```python